Tesla coil is not all about big and loud sparks:

 - My spinning wheel, it was beautiful!
 There’s a jet of electrons shooting from the ends, of course, but it is not the weight of electrons jumping out that turn the wheel, no siree!
 The mass of electrons is almost zero.
 And they are not jumping out anyways, they are jumping out and in at 1MHz frequency.
 So what is turning the wheel?
 It is the expansion of air due to the heat of arcs that pushes the rod away.
 The arcs are pretty hot.
 In fact when I bring my hand close to them, I can feel the heat rising from them.

 - The arcs don’t zap like regular electricity.
 Yes, that surprises me too.
 It has something to do with the no noise nature of these arcs too.
 If arcs make noise, they are much more dangerous!
 Why?
 Two reasons: first, at such high frequencies like 1MHz, your nerves or muscles don’t react to the electricity, so you won’t shake or jump.
 But it is not really the reason why they are less dangerous.
 Second: they are less dangerous because of something called “Skin Effect”, which is not about human skin, but rather conductor surface (skin).
 Look it up.
 Basically as the frequency rises, electromagnetic fields are created in a conductor that push the flow of current to the surface of the conductor in a thinner skin, and less is passed through the central area of the conductor.
 That’s called skin effect.
 For 1MHz, the most of current can only penetrate around 60 micro-meter deep into a conductor.
-For a human, it means it will no go deep enough to effect vital organs like brain or hurt and remains on the surface of body.
+For a human, it means it will no go deep enough to effect vital organs like brain or heart and remains on the surface of body.
 The arcs that make noise have low frequency components in them in audible range.
 These frequencies can penetrate deeper in the body, shake muscles and be lethal.

 - The arcs, jumping directly to the finger, burn the skin black.
 See my picture below for burns from all that testing.
 The reason is that the arcs enter a small spot and all that energy through a single spot makes a localized hot spot burning the skin.
 Another reason is that the skin is made of dead non-conductive cells.
 So when the arcs pass through such high resistance layer, they create a lot of heat and burn it.
 As soon as electricity reaches conductive tissues, it disperses around to larger surfaces that generate much less heat.